-When only a portion of your listing is sold, AWS retires the Reserved Instances in the listing and creates a new Reserved Instance for the remaining instance count that are still available for sale.
+When only a portion of your listing is sold, AWS retires the Reserved Instances in the listing and creates the number of Reserved Instances equal to the Reserved Instances remaining in the count.
 So, the Reserved Instances listing ID and the listing that it represents, which now has an instance count of fewer instances for sale, is still active.